Chest-Solutions/Chest-Solutions.github.io/README.md

 ## License

-Our projects are open-source and available under the [MIT License](https://github.com/Chest-Solutions/Chest-Solutions.github.io/blob/main/LICENSE).
+All of our open-source projects, unless specified, are licensed under the [MIT License](https://github.com/Chest-Solutions/Chest-Solutions.github.io/blob/main/LICENSE).

 ---